-Product and interaction design, stakeholder presentation, documentation, tech hand-off.
+Interaction design, stakeholder presentation, documentation, tech hand-off.

 This was my first project after I started working at Disney.
 The Shanghai Disney App took the existing Disneyland App as a base platform, topped with a handful of new features to support Shanghai’s specific requirements.
 This required me to quickly achieve a deep understanding of Disney’s design structure, style guidelines, conventions and constraints.
 It was also exciting to start my Disney journey being part of the launch of an app on a new market overseas.

 We all know the localization of an app is not about hitting the Google Translate button and call it done.
 Many design decisions can be influenced greatly by cultural nuances.
 The differences could be as subtle as putting the last name first and first name last; or as substantial as using mobile number as the default login method, email as secondary.

 Shortly after our initial launch, a new Chinese government regulation mandates that all app users to verify their mobile numbers in their account.
 So, we created new flows that accommodate SMS verifications under various scenarios.